Full-Time Faculty Responsibilities

 of duty as a member of the Seaver faculty, subject to disciplinary action.

 2. All students are required to be present during the final exam period.
 Exceptions may be granted only in case of emergencies or very special circumstances.
 Faculty members are not required to give a student permission to take a final at any time other than the time scheduled.
-However, in exceptional cases, such as when a student has three exams scheduled on the same day, students may obtain a form from the divisional office or the Seaver Dean's Office to petition to change the time or day of their exam.
+However, in exceptional cases, such as when a student has three exams scheduled on the same day, students may petition to have their final exam day/time changed by filling out the Change of Final Exam form.
 Students must obtain the faculty member's approval prior to submitting their petition to the Dean's Office.

 3. Final reports of student grades are due in the Registrar's Office the first Monday following the last day of finals.
 For spring term graduation, grades of graduating seniors must be turned in on Friday at noon of finals week.
 Grades must be turned in online via WaveNet.